encloud-tech/encloud/README.md

 ## Support

-- Please file an issue to get help or report a bug.
+- Please file an issue to get help or report a bug
 - Storage Providers and Clients : we want to work with you to integrate our tooling and offer bespoke support, please reach out at [contact@encloud.tech](mailto:contact@encloud.tech)
+- Also check out encloud's [Sentinel and Guardian](https://www.youtube.com/watch?v=JDB6T1_Rj2s&ab_channel=encloud) products for compute on encrypted data using TEEs

 ## License